Running with HTCondor

 condor_watch_q for realtime updates.

-returned as output/ in the repo root, along with several files
+returned as output, along with several files containing the

 htcondor/logs/spras_* and ending in .out, .err, or